 Technology consultant, dreamer, skeptic, husband & father.

 An experienced IT specialist with a diverse and deep background in infrastructure technologies, information architecture and collaboration platforms.
-With proven ability to architect, implement and provide solutions for on premise and cloud platforms using Microsoft technologies makes him an invaluable asset.
+With proven ability to architect, implement and provide solutions for on premise and cloud platforms using Microsoft technologies.
 Technical experience from a variety of industries, including Construction, Hi-Tech, Manufacturing and SaaS providers.